 None.
 All students must sign and return a room contract prior to arrival, but housing deposits are waived for Magellan students.

 $0.
 All students will receive a laptop computer for use during their time at Northwest.
 In addition, students will have access to electronic classrooms, instructional technology, internet in residence halls, and computer labs.

 $5, plus any requested delivery expenses.
 This fee is paid at the conclusion of the exchange semester.

 Meningitis and MMR (measles, mumps and rubella) vaccines are mandatory at Northwest.
-Upon arrival, you will visit with staff from the Health Center who will determine based on your health records (information needs to be attached or included in your health history form, which is due at least 10 days prior to your arrival) whether you need these vaccines.
-In case the Health Center finds you will need the required vaccinations, the costs are: $175 meningitis and $190 MMR (prices subject to increase).
+Upon arrival, you will visit with staff from Wellness Services who will determine based on your health records (information needs to be attached or included in your health history form, which is due at least 10 days prior to your arrival) whether you need these vaccines.
+In case Wellness Services finds you will need the required vaccinations, the costs are: $201 for meningitis and $148 for each MMR vaccine dose (2 doses required); prices are subject to increase.

-In addition, all first-time foreign-born students and students who have lived outside the U.S. for more than three months in countries where tuberculosis is endemic MUST have documentation of a tuberculosis (Mantoux) skin test administered in the U.S. within the past year.
+In addition, all first-time foreign-born students and students who have lived outside the U.S. for more than three months in countries where tuberculosis is endemic MUST have documentation of a tuberculosis test administered in the U.S. within the past year.
 There are no exemptions.
 Prior BCG treatment does not change the requirement.
 A chest x-ray will be required for anyone with a positive skin test.
 DO NOT TAKE THIS TEST IN YOUR HOME COUNTRY.
-The TB test cost at Northwest’s Health Center is $145.
+The TB test cost at Northwest’s Wellness Services is $145.